snowstormnight/Cache-Blend-CUDA/fusor.md

 ### Description

 This component manages the persistent storage and retrieval of KV caches across requests.
-It splits inputs into chunks, hashes each chunk for efficient lookup, retrieves KV caches from the appropriate storage tier (GPU, CPU RAM, SSD), and updates the cache store with newly generated KV caches.
+It splits inputs into chunks, hashes each chunk for efficient lookup, retrieves KV caches from the appropriate storage tier, and updates the cache store with newly generated KV caches.

 ### Input Description

 * **Chunked Input Texts**: List of text chunks produced by the retrieval or chunking layer.
 * **Storage Hierarchy**: A prioritized list of storage tiers (GPU memory, CPU RAM, SSD) along with their bandwidth, latency, and capacity.
 * **KV Cache Hash Map**: A hash table mapping chunk hashes to stored KV cache locations.
-* **Eviction Policy**: Policy for freeing storage (e.g., Least Recently Used - LRU).
+* **Eviction Policy**: Policy for freeing storage (e.g., Least Recently Used).
 * **Device Constraints**: Available GPU memory and background I/O bandwidth for cache transfers.

 ### Output Description